jaky1206/hypothyroidism-prediction-deep-learning/README.md

-Hypothyroidism Prediction Using Deep Learning
+Hypothyroidism Prediction Using Deep Learning as assignment for a class test